 Ouya

 This sympathy for game developers leads to me to do things like buy anything the Humble Indie Bundle team puts together.
-I buy these games, though, knowing I'll probably never get around to actually playing them.
+I buy these games, though, knowing I'll often never get around to actually playing them.
 I do the same thing with indie Steam games.
 In fact, just this evening I picked up Legend of Grimrock from a studio founded by four guys in 2011.
-What I'm buying isn't a game though.
+What I'm buying isn't just a game though.
 I'm buying a little bit of time for my 12-year-old self to dream.
 I'm pitching in so that somewhere a single developer or a small team can build something directly for their players.
 These are folks who have bet their homes on a dream.
 I'm helping build a world where they can do this, just because that's the world I want to live in.
 It's all the reason I need.
-When I get around to actually playing a game and I really enjoy it, that's just a bonus.

 I've pre-ordered an Ouya for the same reason I buy those games.
 Crowdsource funding for a console?
 Even my teenage self didn't dream so big; I want to see someone try.
 The critical Penny Arcade editorial I linked above states about the Ouya that, "It's selling a dream, not a solution."
 This is exactly what I'm buying, though not in the sense that the author meant it.